BedrockCommands/community/Moderator Guidelines.md

 # Moderation Standard

 You are *required* to warn members for __each and every__ rule violation.
-If it's something trivial or silly then just tell them softly or overlook the case.
+If it's something trivial or silly then just tell them softly or overlook the case but do make a note of it.

 If a member breaks a rule from the **__same__** category:
 ```